sio-k/gentoo-installer/readme.md

 	- writes desired stage3 to it's root
 	- unmounts the installer partition
 - primary installer
+	- try to get around using the STL so things compile fastish
+	- fstab writing thing
 - secondary installer
+	- try to get around using the STL so things compile fastish
 	- install desired packages
 	- add user with desired password and all groups
 	- pave in dotfiles